TheGrizzMD/nonsteamutil/README.md

 I wanted the functionality to add a standalone application as a non-steam game without the need for another application like Steam Rom Manger or BoilR.

-Most of the code is from [scottrice](https://github.com/scottrice)'s [Pysteam](https://github.com/scottrice/pysteam) and [Ice](https://github.com/scottrice/Ice)   projects, with a small part from [CorporalQuesadilla](https://github.com/CorporalQuesadilla)'s [Steam-Shortcut-Manager](https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager) as well to increment the AppID IIRC.
+Most of the code is from [scottrice](https://github.com/scottrice)'s [Pysteam](https://github.com/scottrice/pysteam) and [Ice](https://github.com/scottrice/Ice)   projects, with a small part from [CorporalQuesadilla](https://github.com/CorporalQuesadilla)'s [Steam-Shortcut-Manager](https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager) as well to increment the AppID.

 I had to update the code for Python 3, and the functionality has been reduced to just appending a game to shortcuts.vdf due to my limited knowledge of Python.